a-nikolaev/a-nikolaev.github.io/ds/index.markdown

 + Covers everything.
 + You can prepare a **formula sheet** (a standard piece of paper, Letter size or A4), you can write on both sides.
 The formula sheet should be handed in after the exam.
++ You will be provided with the list of logical identities and inference rules (no need to include them in your formula sheet).

 <!--
 [HW11](/ds/docs/hw11.pdf).
 Due Wednesday, Nov 18.